About Our Hand Tools

 This type of saw is designed to be pushed to cut and to prevent buckling; the blade is reinforced along the back with a strong steel spine.
 These saws are designed for finer work and are most often used with a bench hook for sawing work across the grain.

 Screwdrivers are a household essential and a vital part of any toolkit, whether for a professional tradesperson or DIY’er.
 Choose a handle length and grip style that you find most comfortable, from stubby handles for working in tight spaces to soft-finish grips that are ideal for prolonged use.
 They can be either manual or powered and are used for the driving of screws into a variety of surfaces such as walls, wood, metal or porcelain.
 A typical model consists of a handle and shaft ending in a tip.
 The shaft is usually constructed from tough steel to resist bending and twisting.
 A variety of big brand names are available in addition to a range of sizes and head types to suit any job.

 Planing tools are used for surfacing planing on flat surfaces and gear teeth.
 Planing tools include turning and planing tools and jigsaws and planing.
-Planes are the tools used for flattening, shaping, reducing thickness.
+Planes are the tools used for flattening, shaping, and reducing thickness.
 Planes produce a smooth surface.

 What is a Chisel used for?